Michael Jordan Leading $26 Million Investment in Esports Group aXiomatic Gaming

 AXiomatic Gaming has been in existence since 2015, and it acquired a controlling stake in Team Liquid in 2016.

-Per Forbes, Team Liquid is the third-most valuable esports team in the world and is valued at $200 million.
+Per Forbes, Team Liquid is the third-most valuable esports team in the world at $200 million.

 AXiomatic is led by several prominent figures in the sports world.
 Washington Capitals and Washington Wizards owner Ted Leonsis, Los Angeles Dodgers and Golden State Warriors part-owner Peter Guber, Tampa Bay Lightning owner Jeff Vinik and Warriors minority owner Bruce Karsh are all co-chairs for the company.